Reliability/stat687/README.md

 -   31 Aug - Summer Quarter Classes End
 -   01 Sep - AETC Family Day (No Classes)
 -   04 Sep - Labor Day (No Classes)
--   05 Sep - Final Exams Begin
+-   05 Sep - Final Exam Week Begins
--   08 Sep - Final Exams End
+-   08 Sep - Final Exam Week Ends

 Important Policy Statements
 ---------------------------

 ### Academic Integrity Policy Statement

 All students must adhere to the highest standards of academic integrity.
 Students are prohibited from engaging in plagiarism, cheating, misrepresentation, or any other act constituting a lack of academic integrity.
 Failure on the part of any individual to practice academic integrity is not condoned and will not be tolerated.
 Individuals who violate this policy are subject to adverse administrative action including disenrollment from school and disciplinary action.
 Individuals subject to the Uniform Code of Military Justice may be prosecuted under the UCMJ.
 Violations by government civilian employees may result in administrative disciplinary action without regard to otherwise applicable criminal or civil sanctions for violations of related laws.
-(References: Student Handbook, ENOI 36 â€“ 107, Academic Integrity)
+(References: ***Student Handbook, ENOI 36-107, Academic Integrity***)

 ### Attendance Policy Statement

 Attendance at all class sessions and exams is mandatory for military and civilians assigned to AFIT as full-time students except for extenuating circumstances.
 Part-time students are expected to attend scheduled classes, and absences should be explained to the instructor.
 The student should provide advance notice, if possible.
 Scheduled classes and exams are defined by the instructor and they are documented in the course schedule.
-(References: Student Handbook, Graduate School Catalog)
+(References: ***Student Handbook, Graduate School Catalog***)

 ### Academic Grievance Policy Statement

 AFIT and the Graduate School of Engineering and Management affirm the right of each student to resolve grievances with the Institution.
 Students are guaranteed the right of fair hearing and appeal in all matters of judgment of academic performance.
-Procedures are detailed in ENOI 36 â€“ 138, Student Academic Performance Appeals.
+Procedures are detailed in ***ENOI 36-138, Student Academic Performance Appeals***.

 Additional Notes
 ----------------